Opinion | A government shutdown to protest vaccine mandates? Welcome to today’s GOP.

 For instance, note that some GOP-led states have been trying to ban all manner of private entities from implementing their own vaccine requirements.
 They are trying to use government power to bar private businesses from protecting workers and customers as they see fit.

 Then there’s this new trend in which state-level Republicans are extending unemployment benefits to the unvaccinated.
-Under these laws, the same Republicans ending those benefits to push people back into low wage jobs are making them available to people are unemployed for refusing a vaccine.
+Under these laws, the same Republicans ending those benefits to push people back into low-wage jobs are making them available to people who are unemployed for refusing a vaccine.

 As William Saletan explains in a good piece, these laws reveal all kinds of ideological inconsistencies and pathologies.
-Those who are jobless due to vaccine refusal are not required to show the “self reliance” that others who are unemployed due to their own conduct must, including the failure to look for work.
+Those who are jobless due to vaccine refusal are not required to show the “self-reliance” that others who are unemployed due to their own conduct must, including the failure to look for work.

 You can be ineligible for these benefits if, say, you are discharged from work due to nonattendance from fear of getting covid, but eligible if you refuse vaccines, engaging in social conduct that makes workplaces and communities more dangerous.